-Henri joined our DI team as Associate.
-After starting his career in M&A, Henri joined Luxempart to mainly support our investment activities on the French market.
+We have welcomed Henri joined our DI team as Associate.
+After our Group Executive starting his career in M&A, Henri joined Luxempart continue developing our French portfolio. to mainly support She brings on board our investment international private activities on the French market.